Intent

 Cross-Curricular Links

-English and writing are linked within many subjects, including Science, History and Geography as well as the Arts, Maths, ICT and RE.
+English and writing are linked within many subjects, including Science, History and Geography as well as the Arts, Maths, computing and RE.
 Although many subjects use English and writing as a vehicle to their own learning and products, many developments in English can be fostered, including explanatory writing in Science and diary writing from a historical figure’s point of view.
 These cross-curricular links benefit both subjects and cultivate a love of learning, reading, writing and enriching knowledge and understanding across the curriculum.